 The technical framing matters.
 "Requirements" implies traceability — each requirement maps to a subtask and a test case.
 It implies acceptance criteria — concrete, verifiable conditions that define when a requirement is satisfied.
 It implies scope management — explicit in/out-of-scope designation, not just a description of what's being built.

 AI requirements generation became strategically important alongside the rise of AI coding agents.
+A 2026 systematic literature review found that generative AI applications in requirements engineering have grown exponentially — from 4 publications in 2022 to 113 in 2024 — with GPT-based models powering 67.3% of implementations.
 The quality ceiling for any coding agent is the quality of the requirements it receives.
 As developers hand more implementation work to Cursor, Codex, and Claude Code, the precision of requirements has become the primary variable in code quality.
 Tools that generate these requirements from codebase context — not just from natural language descriptions — produce measurably better agent outputs.

 Ready to Try Tekk.coach?